Quick-Start

 entry

-In case you want to check or modify the source code of the template, it is easier to clone or download the repository.
-The repository does not need to be part of the project, but can be stored anywhere on the computer.
+If you need to inspect or modify the template's source code, cloning or downloading the repository is recommended.
+The repository doesn't need to be part of your project and can be stored anywhere on your computer.

 $ git clone https://github.com/apigear-io/template-cpp14.git

-You can then point the solution file to use your template from its directory by providing relative path from the solution file.
+You can then configure the solution file to use your template by providing the relative path from the solution file to the template directory.

-Alternatively, you can also use the Studio to create a new project and modify the two example files.
+Alternatively, you can use the Studio to create a new project and modify the two example files provided.

 helloworld.module.yaml

-template.
-This can also be a path to a local copy of the template. - the enabled features of the template in line 13, here the
+- The enabled features of the template in line 13, here the

 stubs

-feature, a simple implementation of interfaces.
-For all available features check the overview.
+feature, which provides a simple implementation of interfaces.

 schema: "apigear.solution/1.0"